yashnaval/MachineLearning/Yash_ML_SL.md

 * **Unsupervised Learning** :- The data collected here has no labels and you are not sure about the outputs.
 So you model your program such that it can understand patterns from the input data and gives the required answer(output).

 * **Reinforcement Learning** :- There is no dataset in this kind of learning, not do you teach the algorithm anything.
-You model the program such that it interacts with the environment and if the algorithm does a good job, you reward it, else you punish the algorithm.
+You model the program ,it interacts with the environment and if the algorithm does a good job, you reward it.It's similar to our life like parents make a deal(if you get good marks i will buy you new i-phone)

 ##### Now that we have a basic idea of what is Machine Learning and the different types of Machine Learning, let us move into the actual topic for discussion here and answer What is Supervised Learning?
 Why Supervised Learning is important?
 Types of Supervised Learning? what are disadvantage?explain applicartion od supervised learning?
 Supervised Learning Algorithms.